status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 Trusted node sync allows you to get started more quickly with Nimbus by fetching a recent checkpoint from a trusted node (we will expect it will save you 1 to 2 days).

-To use trusted node sync, you must have access to a node that you trust that exposes the Ethereum [REST API](./rest-api.md) (for example a locally running backup node).
+To use trusted node sync, you must have access to a node that you trust that exposes the Ethereum [Beacon API](./rest-api.md) (for example a locally running backup node).

 Should this node, or your connection to it, be compromised, your node will not be able to detect whether or not it is being served false information.